EarthlingInteractive/ChangeItLater/README.md

 At a conceptual level, the web service(s) can be thought of as a single function-with-side effects that takes a web request and returns a web response.
-Responses are somewhat easier to encapsulate since we control their construction, and the Nife-based framework represents them using Nife_HTTP_Response objects (hence the name 'Nife-Based Framework').
+Responses are somewhat easier to encapsulate since we control their construction, and Phrebar projects represent them using Nife_HTTP_Response objects.
 Requests are harder, since PHP scatters request data throughout several global variables.
 Session variables are tough to model as they may be thought of as part of the request or as part of the response.
 To keep things organized, we'll treat them as 'context'